manwar/python-guide/python-object-oriented-programming.md

             self._discount = amount

 Attribute name starts with `_` considered to be private attribute.
-But there is a better way to try to hide attribute from the outside world by prefixing with the `__` double underscore.
+But there is a better way to hide the attribute from the outside world by prefixing with the `__` double underscore.
 Since `_discount` was not declared in the `__init__()` so we have to check it before using anywhere in the method

 #### Create instance